DVApp/DoctorsApp/README.md

 First Clone the project using the git command <br/>
   git clone "project git path"

-## To run applicatopn
+## To run applicaton
- 1.go to your project and run npm install and bower install <br/>
+ 1.go to your project  run the following commands<br/> npm install and bower install <br/>
  2.grunt serve(ruinning application)